rppicomidi/usb_midi_host/README.md

 tuh_midih_define_limits().

 ## Subclass of Audio Control
-A MIDI device is supposed to have an Audio Control Interface, before the MIDI Streaming Interface, but many commercial devices do not have one.
-To support these devices, the descriptor parser in this driver will skip past any audio control interface and audio streaming interface and open only the MIDI interface.
+A MIDI device is supposed to have an Audio Control Interface and it may have an Audio Streaming Interface before the the MIDI Streaming Interface, that this driver supports.
+Many commercial devices do not have even the Audio Control Interface.
+To support these devices, the descriptor parser in this driver will skip past Audio Control Interface and Audio Streaming Interface descriptors and open only the MIDI Interface.

 An audio streaming host driver can use this driver by passing a pointer to the MIDI interface descriptor that is found after the audio streaming